 The rail realignment project could have an influence on the city’s historic fabric.
 We’re keeping up to speed on it and hope you will, too.

 The City of Wilmington’s Rail Realignment Project proposes the replacement and improvement of the existing freight rail route between Navassa (Davis) Yard and the Port of Wilmington by creating a new, shorter route.
 Once a new freight route is in operation, the City has proposed repurposing the existing route for public use.
-HWF fully supports the City of Wilmington’s rail realignment project—so long as it is accomplished without undue adverse effects on historic resources.
+HWF fully supports the City of Wilmington’s rail realignment project.

 In the News: